List of awards and nominations received by Orphan Black: Emmy Awards

 The Emmy Awards recognizes excellence in television production and is considered one of the top honors in the industry.
 Orphan Black has earned three nominations, resulting in one award.

 EWwy Awards

 The EWwys honoured the Emmy-snubbed shows and actors of the year.
 Orphan Black won three awards from five nominations.

 GLAAD Media Awards

 The GLAAD Media Awards are awarded annually by the Gay & Lesbian Alliance Against Defamation.
 Orphan Black has three nominations.

 Golden Globe Awards

 The Golden Globe Award is an accolade bestowed by the 93 members of the Hollywood Foreign Press Association recognizing excellence in film and television, both domestic and foreign.
 Orphan Black has received one nomination.

 Gracie Awards

 The Gracie Allen Awards are awarded annually, recognizing exemplary programming created by women, for women and about women in all facets of media and entertainment.
 Orphan Black has one award.

 Hugo Awards

 The Hugo Awards are a set of awards given annually for the best science fiction or fantasy works.
-Orphan Black has accepted one award, with two nominations.
+Orphan Black has accepted one award from two nominations.